lxk8998/HGNN-LSTM/README.md

 ---
 ## data/
 **data.xlsx**
-The data of this study.
+The data of this study.Due to data confidentiality, only part of the dataset used in this study is provided in the data directory.
+Data from the BY meteorological station are included for completeness, although this station was not used in the experiments.

 ---